dcmartin/motion-ai/docs/QUICKSTART.md

 After successful completion of these steps the generic Home Assistant web UI will be available on port [8123](http://raspberrypi.local:8123/).

 ## Motion Ã👁
-Once Home Assistant has been installed, configured, and is operational these steps may be peformed; in addition to these commands, the _add-ons_ must be installed, configured, and started.
+These steps may be peformed once Home Assistant has been installed, configured, and is operational; in addition to these commands, the _add-ons_ must be installed, configured, and started.

 ```
 git clone http://github.com/dcmartin/motion-ai /tmp/motion-ai